Atmospheric Predictability Beyond 30 Days with Machine Learning: Introduction

-We refine the method described in \citet{vonich_hakim_2024} and apply it to 732 unique initialization times---forecasts generated at 00Z and 12Z for every day of 2020---and verify the outputs against ERA5.
-Results show 10-day forecast improvements that are similar in magnitude to that of the 2021 heatwave study (86\%) and forecast skill that is about double the current estimates of intrinsic predictability.
-When tested in Pangu-Weather, these optimized initial conditions still yield statistically significant---though smaller---improvements, suggesting both genuine reduction of initial-condition error and model-specific bias correction.
+We refine the original optimization method of \citet{heatwave_2024} and apply it to 732 unique initialization times, forecasts generated at 00Z and 12Z for every day of 2020, and verify the outputs against ERA5.
+Results show 10-day forecast improvements that are similar in magnitude to that of the 2021 heatwave study (86\%) and forecast skill that extends to about double the value of current estimates of intrinsic predictability.
+When tested in Pangu-Weather, the GraphCast-derived optimal initial conditions yield statistically significant, but smaller, improvements, suggesting both genuine reduction of initial-condition error and model-specific bias correction.